As we sail through summer, we must remember that fall tends to be one of the peak times during the year for employee turnover.

-We all know turnover is expensive and the competition for talent is high.
+We all know turnover is expensive and that the competition for talent is high.
 The thinking is that it’s easier to retain someone who matches the current culture than it is to hire a whole new person who might fit a different culture altogether.

 These reasons seem to make sense until you look at the problems with hiring for cultural fit.

 Whether you hired into an existing culture or were part of creating it, you likely recognize it has strengths and drawbacks.
 If you hire for the cultural match, you will get more of what you’ve always had: both the good and the bad.

 As a person with the authority to make hiring decisions, you’re in a unique position to mold the culture into one that positively impacts people within the organization and the customers by hiring different people.